 Regarding the status of breastfeeding and complementary feeding, Venezuela had only partial data from a 10 years old research.
-In 1993, the Social Survey (ENSO'93)4 showed that 12% of children under 2 years of age were never breastfed; moreover, in 1998, the Population and Family Survey (EPOFAM'98)5 detected a 7% prevalence of exclusive breastfeeding.
+In 1993, the Social Survey (ENSO'93)6 showed that 12% of children under 2 years of age were never breastfed; moreover, in 1998, the Population and Family Survey (EPOFAM'98)7 detected a 7% prevalence of exclusive breastfeeding.

 In 2009, a study entitled "Alimentación de niños y niñas en los dos primeros años de vida.
 Venezuela 2006-2008" (Infant and Young Child Feeding during the first two years of life.
 Venezuela 2006-2008) was published.
 As a preamble, it is important to emphasize that for 19 years since the creation of the National Breastfeeding Committee (CONALAMA), a remarkable progress has been made in improving breastfeeding practices in the country, as reflected in the 2009 study.
 The study showed that between 1990 and 2008, exclusive breastfeeding increased from 7% to 27.86%.
-This research showed that, despite the high percentage of general knowledge of breastfeeding in mothers (77%) mostly provided by the health personnel, more than 7 children out of 10 are not exclusively breastfed.
-This questions the quality of the information received by the mothers and the training of health professionals about optimal breastfeeding practices (early initiation of breastfeeding, exclusive

-4 Di Brienza M., Zúñiga G. Status of the breastfeeding practice in Venezuela and element presentation to guide the generation of information on the subject.
-Department of Demographic Studies IIES-UCAB, November, 1998 breastfeeding up to 6 months of age and continued breastfeeding up to 2 years of age or beyond) during their curricula.
+This research showed that, despite the high percentage of general knowledge of breastfeeding in mothers (77%) mostly provided by the health personnel, more than 7 children out of 10 are not exclusively breastfeed.
+This questions the quality of the information received by the mothers and the training of health professionals about optimal breastfeeding practices (early initiation of breastfeeding, exclusive breastfeeding up to 6 months of age and continued breastfeeding up to 2 years of age or beyond) during their curricula.
 It also questions the government's actions to protect and support breastfeeding.

-5 ENPOFAM'98 - National Population and Family Survey 1998, FNUAP.
+6 Di Brienza M., Zúñiga G. Status of the breastfeeding practice in Venezuela and element presentation to guide the generation of information on the subject.
+Department of Demographic Studies IIES-UCAB, November, 1998 7 ENPOFAM'98 - National Population and Family Survey 1998, FNUAP.

-6 Ministry of Popular Power for Health, National Institute of Nutrition.
+8 Ministry of Popular Power for Health, National Institute of Nutrition.
 Feeding children in the first two years old of life, Venezuela 2006-2008.
 Venezuela 2009.